What is the calcium test?

 Why does it matter for long-term health and wellbeing?

-Calcium supports the functions that influence strength, stability, and day-to-day energy.
-Keeping it within a steady range helps maintain balanced metabolic activity and contributes to long-term vitality.
+Calcium supports functions that influence strength, stability, and day-to-day energy.
+Keeping levels within range, as seen on a calcium blood test, helps maintain balanced metabolic activity and contributes to long-term vitality.

 What’s an optimal level of calcium?